joseph-p-pasaoa/notable_documentations/README.md

 ## SQL
 + [PostgreSQL](https://www.postgresql.org/docs/current/index.html) - open-source relational database management system (RDBMS) emphasizing extensibility and technical standards compliance, and designed to handle a range of workloads
 + [GraphQL](https://graphql.org/learn/) - open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data

+## Electron
++ [Electron](https://www.electronjs.org/docs) - A framework for creating native applications with web technologies like JavaScript, HTML, and CSS.
+It takes care of the hard parts so you can focus on the core of your application.

 ## Javascript
 + [Node.js](https://nodejs.org/api/) - open-source, cross-platform, JS runtime environment